santiagocezar/rsdkv5-decomp-docs/Linux.md

 flatpak install --reinstall ./repo io.github.santiagocezar.maniatic-launcher
 ```

-It'll be available as RSDKv5U in your application launcher.
+It'll be available as Maniatic Launcher in your application uh, launcher.

 ## Compiling from git